phanng0605/LinkediNTU/apps/ai-api/training/README.md

 - `<role>`: The role of the user.
 It can be either `admin` or `user`
 - `<number_of_entries>`: The number of entries to generate
 - `<output_filename>`: The name of the file to save the generated data

+08/03 changes:
+* add new bash script (test.sh) to try generate directly from custom input.
+* can have a look at input_resume.json & custom_generate.json to see the input & output (with good prompt)